benresonance-star/Task-Checker/specification.md

       - **Auto-Focus Refinement**: Selecting "Yes" opens the Task Info modal and automatically scrolls to the feedback section for immediate entry.
       - **Collapsible Workspace**: Users can collapse the entire Task Guide via a toggle to focus purely on MY TASK FEEDBACK.
 This state is persisted per task in `localStorage`.
 - **Persistent Active Focus**: Whichever task a user last made active remains focused and highlighted across sessions.
-  - **Auto-Navigation**: Upon refresh or application launch, the user is automatically navigated back to their last active Project, Checklist, and Task.
+  - **Auto-Navigation**: Upon refresh or application launch, the user is automatically navigated back to their last active Project, Checklist, and Task. **URL context is the source of truth, but the system "heals" incomplete URLs by restoring the last viewed project and instance from localStorage.**
   - **Auto-Expansion**: The system automatically expands the Section and Subsection hierarchy containing the focused task.
   - **State Persistence**: Focus state is stored in the User Profile in Firestore, ensuring it survives refreshes and multi-device logins.
   - **Explicit Control**: Users can disable the focus state by clicking again on the active task card.